 DOUBT & FAITH - taught by Scott Collier-Weir

 Doubt is often viewed as the enemy of faith - something to keep quiet and hidden.
 But what if it’s something else altogether?
 What if it’s a healthy part of a life of faith, something that can actually help us deepen our trust in God?
 In this class for high school students we’ll remove the fear from doubt by exploring its many types and giving practical ideas of how to engage it with confidence, in community, to prepare students to follow Jesus deeply and honestly as they grow older.

 MIDDLE SCHOOL CLASS (for incoming 6th - 8th grade students):

 Middle School is a time of intense learning and discovery about the world.
-It’s not easy to believe in Christianity when the world poses difficult questions about our faith and the person of Jesus at every turn - unless there are answers to those questions.
-In this class, we’ll provide tools for our students to know what they believe and why, along with powerful insights that aim to reshape our understanding of who Jesus is.
+It’s not easy to believe in Christianity when the world poses difficult questions about our faith at every turn - unless there are answers to those questions.
+In this class, we’ll provide tools for our students to know what they believe and why, along with powerful insights that aim to reshape our understanding of the Bible.
 We hope students come away understanding that faith in Jesus not only makes excellent sense, but also makes a life-changing difference.

-Dawn Jackson joined Vintage Faith’s staff as the Director of the Junior High Ministry in August of 2013, and currently serves as the Youth Ministry Director.
-She and her husband, Brian, have been a part of VFC since 2006, serving in various ministries throughout the years.
+Dawn Jackson serves as Director of Kids & Families Ministry at Vintage Faith Church.
+Before that, she worked many years as an educator and has extensive experience working with kids of all ages, as well as their parents.
+She graduated from Bethany University with a Teaching Credential and Masters in Teaching.
+She and her husband, Brian, have been a part of Vintage Faith Church since 2006, serving in various ministries throughout the years.
 They have two children, Ella and Brian, who adore their church "family."
 In her free time, Dawn enjoys spending time with her family, running and training for races and enjoying the outdoor beauty of Santa Cruz.